ebbryan/node-express-sequelize-api/README.md

-# Node.js Express Sequelize Todo API
+# Node.js Express Sequelize Todo, User, and Role API

-A robust and scalable RESTful API for managing todo items, built with Node.js, Express.js, Sequelize ORM, and PostgreSQL.
+A robust and scalable RESTful API for managing todo items, users, and roles, built with Node.js, Express.js, Sequelize ORM, and PostgreSQL.
 This API follows clean architecture principles with separation of concerns and is designed for easy maintenance and future expansion.

 ## 🚀 Features

-- **CRUD Operations**: Full Create, Read, Update, and Soft Delete functionality
+- **CRUD Operations**: Full Create, Read, Update, and Soft Delete functionality for todos, users, and roles
 - **UUID Identifiers**: Secure UUID-based primary keys
-- **Status Management**: Comprehensive status system with `pending`, `in_progress`, `completed`, and `archived` states
+- **Status Management**: Comprehensive status system with `pending`, `in_progress`, `completed`, and `archived` states for todos
 - **Soft Delete**: Archive todos instead of permanent deletion
-- **Input Validation**: Built-in validation for duplicate titles
+- **Input Validation**: Built-in validation for duplicate titles in todos
 - **Error Handling**: Comprehensive error handling with appropriate HTTP status codes
 - **CORS Enabled**: Ready for cross-origin requests
 - **Environment Configuration**: Easy configuration through environment variables